nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

    * StringUtils.endsWithAny()   - detection of end option with non-fixed order.
    * StringUtils.indexOfAny()    - detection of during processing option with non-fixed order.
 4. As multiple whitespaces is allowed, options and arguments should be fully trimmed (leading and trailing).
+5. As the ArrayList<String> is passed back to the main program and is being used by CommandHandler, the argument field should compulsory and appended with empty string if empty to facilitate validations and option-argument pairwise logic.
-5. getParseInput should always return a new ArrayList<String> per new input.
+6. getParseInput should always return a new ArrayList<String> per new input.

 ### 3.4 CommandHandler Component